Table of Contents:1. Building NBA Schedule

 In his interview with ESPN, he unveiled how he responds to complaints about strength of schedule, how tight the back-to-back games are scheduled and other common questions on building the NBA schedule.

 Matt Winick had a complicated system that assigned a point value, to each date or series of dates which the franchises made available.
 The point system rewarded a team for making several consecutive dates available instead of insisting on a particular date.
 Each time team must have at least 50 points.
 Generally, teams were playing 3.5 games in a week and 82 games took roughly 165-170 days through the end of the regular season.

-In 2016, Evan Wasch, who is currently the Senior Vice President of Basketball Strategy & Analytics), who has taken over scheduling responsibilities after Matt Winick, has presented the most recent challenges and improvements in NBA scheduling at MIT Sloan Sports Analytics Conference.
+Evan Wasch (Senior Vice President of Basketball Strategy & Analytics), who has taken over scheduling responsibilities after Matt Winick, has presented the most recent challenges and improvements in NBA scheduling at 2016 MIT Sloan Sports Analytics Conference.